AdobeDocs/marketo.pt-BR/help/marketo/product-docs/core-marketo-concepts/programs/program-schedule-view/editing-entries-in-the-program-schedule-view.md

    ![](assets/image2014-9-18-18-3a3-3a7.png)

-1. Edite sua descrição.
+1. Edite a descrição.
 Clique em **Salvar**.

    ![](assets/image2014-9-18-18-3a3-3a22.png)

 1. Ótimo!
-Sua descrição agora é alterada.
+Sua descrição foi alterada.

    ![](assets/image2014-9-18-18-3a3-3a48.png)